Matthews Family

 Description

-Joseph Safy suffered a heart attack and passed away on July, 18, 1924.
-Susie remarried in 1926 to Betrus Dahar (B.D.)
+George Joseph Safy suffered a heart attack and passed away on July, 18, 1924.
+He was buried in Mullins, South Carolina at his request.
+In 1926, Susie remarried to Betrus Dahar (B.D.)
 Rabil.
-The Safy children appear to have spent time in the Epworth Orphanage in Columbia, South Carolina, where they are listed in the 1930 census; why the children were living here and the duration of their stay are unknown.
-The children rejoined their mother and stepfather in North Carolina by the late 1930s: Olga was living in Rocky Mount and working as a sales lady at the time of her death from complications from acute appendicitis on January 14, 1937.
+The Safy children appear to have spent time in the Epworth Orphanage in Columbia, South Carolina, where they are listed in the 1930 census.
+The children rejoined their mother and stepfather in North Carolina by the late 1930s.

-This collection contains documents and photographs pertaining to the lives of the Rabil and Safy families between 1894 and 1951.
-Researchers should also consult the Rabil and Mansour collections.Source
+This collection contains documents and photographs pertaining to the lives of the Rabil and Safy families, including obituaries, family photographs, and legal documents.

 Publisher